SahanaGM118/Travel-Industry-Data-Analysis/README.md

 # Travel-Industry-Data-Analysis
-Data analytics is transforming the travel industry by enabling companies to enhance customer experiences, optimize operations, and make data-driven decisions
+Data analytics is transforming the

+🚀 Just wrapped up a  project in the travel industry by enabling companies to enhance customer experiences, optimize operations, and make data-driven decisions

+The task was to provide insights to executive management by tackling 20 ad hoc requests using SQL.
+As an applicant for a junior data analyst position, I was tested not only on my technical SQL skills but also on my ability to communicate complex insights to top-level management.

+Here’s what I did:
+🔖Ran SQL queries to address the key business questions.

+🔖Created clear, actionable insights to help executives make quick, data-informed decisions.

+🔖Designed a creative presentation tailored for a C-suite audience, showcasing data in an easily digestible format.

+SQL skills learned:

 ## 1. Introduction to Travel Industry Data Analytics
 • Data analytics in the travel industry helps businesses optimize operations, improve